TWA Flight 800 conspiracy theories: Documentary

 On July 17, 2013, the 17th anniversary of the tragedy, the Epix premium TV channel aired the documentary TWA Flight 800, directed by Kristina Borjesson, which alleges that the crash investigation was a cover-up.
 The film highlights extensive eyewitness interviews, with many interviewees directly objecting to publicly described versions of their own descriptions of events.
 It also highlights interviews with investigators who had been involved in the original inquest, six of whom had filed a petition to reopen the probe.
 Their petition was based on eyewitness accounts, radar evidence indicating a possible missile and claims of evidence tampering.
 They dubbed it "The TWA 800 Project".
 Former NTSB investigator Henry Hughes has been quoted that he believes a bomb or a missile caused the crash.

 Litigation

 On 19 September 2022, the families of 15 victims filed Krick et al v.
 Raytheon Corporation (case 1:22-cv-11032ck, U.S District Court of Massachusetts), alleging the cause of the flight's explosion was the testing of the Aegis Combat System.
-The lawsuit alleges that the defense system fired SM-2 missiles at aerial targets in close proximity to flight paths, resulting in a friendly fire accident.
+The lawsuit alleges that the defense system fired RIM-66 Standard SM-2 missiles at aerial targets in close proximity to flight paths, resulting in a friendly fire accident.
 The lawsuit then alleges that the Dept. of Defense and the FBI covered up the incident.

+On 12 October 2023, Judge Angel Kelley Boston denied the defendants' request to have the case dismissed.